Select Page

 Take a moment and look into it.

-Perhaps there’s a legacy in your family of certain behaviors that aren’t working out, and instead of deciding that that’s who you are, decide that you could be resourceful and ask yourself, “How could I shift this?”
+Perhaps there is a legacy in your family of certain behaviors that aren’t working out, and instead of deciding that’s who you are, decide you could be resourceful and ask “How could I shift this?”

 “How can I leave this behavior behind?
 It’s not working for me anymore.”

-So a real telltale sign of a rule is when you hear yourself saying that, or you hear somebody else saying, “That’s just me.”
+A telltale sign of a rule is when you hear yourself or somebody else saying, “That’s just me.”

 If you like it, great.